top of page

 About me

-I grew up as first-generation Asian American in beautiful sunny Southern California.
-I was not exposed to any outdoor activities often associated with the geosciences (camping, field work, climbing, multi-day hikes) until I assisted other graduate students in the field.
-As a result of being exposed to "the science of scenery" by Dr. Jimmy Guilinger, I was drawn to surface processes and narrowed my interests to sediment storage and transport following fires (pyrogeomorph).
-I am a strong advocate for supporting other underrepresented groups to participate and enroll in the geosciences and have developed a strong passion for teaching and educating students, and engaging in science communication and outreach with the local community.
+I grew up as a first-generation Asian American in beautiful sunny Southern California.
+I was not exposed to any outdoor activities often associated with the geosciences (camping, field work, climbing, multi-day backpacking hikes) until I assisted other graduate students in the field.
+As a result of being exposed to "the science of scenery" by Dr. Jimmy Guilinger, I was drawn to surface processes and narrowed my interests to sediment storage and transport following fires ("pyrogeomorphology").

-I obtained my undergraduate degree in environmental science from the University of California, Riverside.
-I have excelled academically, graduating cum laude and finishing the coursework for both specializations that are offered at my alma mater (environmental toxicology and natural sciences).
-As an undergraduate, I had the opportunity to conduct my research under Dr. Andrew Gray's and Dr. Nicolas Barth's guidance on boulders mobilized by shallow landslides induced by high-intensity rainfall.
+I obtained my undergraduate degree in environmental science from the University of California, Riverside, graduating cum laude and finishing the coursework for both specializations that are offered at my alma mater (environmental toxicology and natural sciences).
+As an undergraduate, I had the opportunity to conduct my independent research under Dr. Andrew Gray's and Dr. Nicolas Barth's guidance on boulders mobilized by shallow landslides induced by high-intensity rainfall.
 After obtaining my undergraduate degree, I worked for a year at the Southern California Coastal Water Research Project (SCCWRP) to calibrate and construct stormwater bioretention biofilters.

-In my free time, you can catch me reading literature and historical texts about the late Roman Republic, playing video games like Pokemon and Genshin Impact, running, playing soccer, baseball, hiking, talking about the Dodgers, or crashing on a mountain bike!
+In my free time, you can catch me reading about the late Roman Republic, playing video games like Pokemon Scarlet and Genshin Impact, running, hiking, crocheting, racquet sports (pickle ball, squash, badminton), throwing a baseball, hiking, talking about the Dodgers, or crashing on a mountain bike!

 Field work in the Guadalupe Mountains!
-I never use hiking boots and have always defaulted with trail runners (PC: Safiya Alpheus)
+I always defaulted with low trail runners (PC: Safiya Alpheus)

 Presenting my first talk at GSA 2024 in Anaheim!
 (PC: Amanda Urist)

 Mountain biking on the Santa Ana River Trail.
 Thanks to FOX racing for the rad gear!
-(PC: Jimmy Guilinger/JJG).
+(PC: JJG).

-Penn State Field Camp June 2023 Photo near the 1925 Gros Ventre landslide scar in Bridger-Teton National Forest, Wyoming.
+Teaching for the Penn State Field Camp in June 2023.
+Photo was taken near the 1925 Gros Ventre landslide scar in Bridger-Teton National Forest, Wyoming.

 First time climbing trad outdoors and being taught how to tie a figure 8 knot by Win Cowger in Red Rock Canyon, Nevada (PC: JJG).